alabou/bcp-006-02/docs/NMOS With H.264.md

   Informative note: The out of band mechanism used to transmit parameter sets is transport specific and out of the scope of this specification.

-  All the parameter sets used by the bitstream MUST be compliant with the profile and level explicitly or implicitly declared using an out-of-band transport specific mechanism or in the members profile_idc, level_idc and constraint_set\<N\>_flag of the AVC_video_descriptor of an MPEG2-TS transport stream.
-The parameter sets MAY be specified in-band through the H.264 bitstream, out-of-band or in-and-out-of-band usign an unspecified out-of-band mechanisms.
+  All the parameter sets used by the bitstream MUST be compliant with the profile and level explicitly or implicitly declared using an out-of-band transport specific mechanism.
+The parameter sets MAY be specified in-band through the H.264 bitstream, out-of-band using an unspecified mechanism, or in-and-out-of-band using both mechanisms.
 See the [Parameter Sets](#parameter-sets) section for more details.

   A Receiver supporting `in_and_out_of_band` MUST also support the `in_band` and `out_of_band` modes.
 Such Receiver SHOULD have all "in_band", "out_of_band" and "in_and_out_of_band" values enumerated in the Receiver Capabilities in order to allow Senders operating in any `parameter_sets_transport_mode`.